-With Mezzo, you and others you listen with, will hear your favorite recordings and soundtracks with true time coherency, full frequency range, unfettered dynamics, and vanishingly low distortion.
-The improvement in realism wrought by Mezzo is delightfully revolutionary.
+With the Mezzo Convergent Synergy, you and others you listen with, will hear your favorite recordings and soundtracks with true time coherency, full frequency range, unfettered dynamics, and vanishingly low distortion.
+The improvement in realism wrought by Mezzo Convergent Synergy is delightfully revolutionary.

-SECTION 2-UNCRATING YOUR MEZZO
+SECTION 2-UNCRATING

-Section 2.1-Uncrating the Mezzo
+Section 2.1-Uncrating the Mezzo Convergent Synergy